Transitions

 The dissolve will take place while the text is displayed on the screen.

-Dict layer transitions can't be used every place a transition can be used, only places where applying transitions to a layer is possible.
-It can be used with the with statement and with cause of the scene, show, and hide statements.
+Dict layer transitions can't be used every place a transition can be used, only in places where applying transitions to a layer is possible.
+It can be used with the With Statement and with cause of the scene, show, and hide statements.
 It can also be used with renpy.with_statement() and renpy.transition(), the Show() and Hide() actions, and various config variables that take transitions.
-Dict layer transitions will not work inside things that don't work with layers, such as ATL, ComposeTransition() and MultipleTransition().
+Dict layer transitions will not work inside things that don't work with layers, such as ATL - Animation and Transformation Language, ComposeTransition() and MultipleTransition().

 This can interact poorly with statements that cause a transition to occur themselves, like the transitions caused by window auto.
 That can often be solved with a second dict transition that applies to a different layer.
 For example, if you are seeing weird blinking when the dialogue window shows and hides, consider changing options.rpy to have: